shiiion/steinsgate_textractor/README.md

 Made with VS2017, requires any windows SDK, otherwise should compile out-of-the-box.
 ### Use Instructions
-Not the most useful tool (only prints to console), but running it after Steins;Gate is started should do the trick.
+Not the most useful tool (only prints to console, also copies to clipboard), but running it after
+Steins;Gate is started should do the trick.
 It will print any new text bubbles to console, and will print e-mail sender, subject, and body when upon opening said e-mail.